guillesanbri/ivy/README.rst

     print('Finished training!')

-This example uses PyTorch as a backend framework, but the backend can easily be changed to your favorite frameworks, such as TensorFlow, or JAX.
+Last but no least, we are also working on specific extension totally written in Ivy and therefore usable within any framework, covering topics like TODO

-TODO: Mention extensions
+TODO: Maybe add small logos in a row?

-You can find more information about Ivy as a framework in the docs.
+As always, you can find more information about Ivy as a framework in the docs!

 When should I use Ivy as a framework?
 ######################################